LucaDiBona/Dotfiles/INSTALLATION.md

 8. Press install and wait for the .iso to be downloaded and written to the USB drive

-# Installing Kubuntu
+## Installing Kubuntu

-If you want acsess to anything you currently have on the computer you are going to install Kubuntu onto, EXTERNALLY BACKUP THE COMPUTER, there is a risk you will remove all data on this computer.
+If you want acsess to anything you currently have on the computer you are going to install Kubuntu onto, **EXTERNALLY BACKUP THE COMPUTER**, there is a risk you will remove all data on this computer.
 For the remainder of these instructions, I will be showing how to install Kubuntu to be the sole OS on a new computer, so if you want to dual boot or keep acsess to files on your hard drive, follow the [Kubuntu installation guide](https://userbase.kde.org/Kubuntu/Installation#Install_Process), and ignore the instructions here.

 1. Turn off your computer